G-Berwyn/SUFO-Air-Quality/AQ Descriptions.md

 - pollutant - String with your pollutant of interest, e.g "NO2"
 - path = String with the filepath to save your pickles
 - moving_average - Int, by default 0 but can include, recommended to re-sample data later using daily or hourly.
+- file_type - The type of file you want to save, by default this is a pickle (pkl) but can also be "csv".
+No other are currently supported.

 Output: A Pandas pickle saved to the specified path.
 Can be read back into Python.